demisto/content/Packs/1Password/Integrations/OnePasswordEventCollector/OnePasswordEventCollector_description.md

    * Sign-in attempts
 5. Click '**Issue Token**' to generate a new bearer token.
 6. Save the token in a secure location and use it in configuring this integration instance.

+---

+### Collect

+It is recommended to configure the integration instance so that the maximum number of fetched events does not exceed **100,000 per minute per event type**.
+Otherwise, the 1Password Events API may raise rate limit errors (HTTP 429).